-Hannibal is building a practice in international trade, commercial litigation, and competition law.
-He has acted for Canadian, US and international clients in arbitration resolution matters, advising insurers on commercial arbitration and D&O liability disputes.
-In addition, he provides counsel on international antitrust disputes, cross-border jurisdictional discovery, class actions defence, sanctions, and international asset tracing and recovery.
+Hannibal’s additional experience in private practice includes representing clients in arbitration resolution matters and advising insurers on commercial arbitration and D&O liability disputes.
+Furthermore, he advised clients on cross-border jurisdictional discovery, class actions defence, and international asset tracing and recovery.

 Hannibal is a member of the Law Society of Ontario and the New York State Bar.
-He holds a dual Juris Doctor/Bachelor of Civil Law degree from McGill University.
+He holds an LL.M from Peking University and a dual Juris Doctor/Bachelor of Civil Law degree from McGill University.
 During his legal studies, he was Editor-in-Chief of the McGill Journal of Sustainable Development Law (MJSDL).
 Prior to law school, Hannibal studied Political Science at the University of Ottawa.

 Expertise